ShaunCurtis/Blazr.Weather/Documents/Mutating-Entities-and-Validation.md

 }
 ```

-And then a base class to implement the interface:
+A base class to implement the boilerplate code:

 ```csharp
 public abstract class BaseRecordEditContext<TRecord, TKey>